TV's tech stars shine at Engineering Emmys

 The night's two other Engineering Emmy awards went to Silhouette FX, a rotoscoping software tool, and one to the Joint Photographic Experts Group, or JPEG, whose name has become synonymous with digital imagery.

-Vangsness concluded the evening by presenting the Academy of Motion Pictures Arts and Sciences' two most prestigious engineering honors -- the Philo T. Farnsworth Award for Corporate Achievement, presented to the American Society of Cinematographers, and the Charles F. Jenkins Lifetime Achievement Award, given to Hugo Gaggioni, chief technology officer of broadcast and production systems for Sony Electronics.
+Vangsness concluded the evening by presenting the Television Academy's two most prestigious engineering honors -- the Philo T. Farnsworth Award for Corporate Achievement, presented to the American Society of Cinematographers, and the Charles F. Jenkins Lifetime Achievement Award, given to Hugo Gaggioni, chief technology officer of broadcast and production systems for Sony Electronics.

 In his 31-year career with the company, Gaggioni has achieved scientific accomplishments in digital video processing, audio/video compression and HDTV systems.
 He holds multiple university degrees and six patents for technical advancements.